knpuniversity/blog/what-the-rest.md

 What if we made an `OPTIONS` request to `/users`?
 This actually seems very unhelpful, as the `OPTIONS` is for a single URI, which could actually have multiple links to it.
 The `OPTIONS` response may say we can POST, but how would a client know what to POST?
-In our :ref:`example<blog-what-the-rest-original-links>`, there will be 2 POST actions (one for creating a new user resource and another for "re-inviting" users), each which has its own documentation on how the fields should look.
+In our [example](#blog-what-the-rest-original-links), there will be 2 POST actions (one for creating a new user resource and another for "re-inviting" users), each which has its own documentation on how the fields should look.